Other Funding Opportunities

 In February 2021, the Department for Education announced its Family Hubs – Growing Up Well project to improve outcomes for disadvantaged and vulnerable children from conception to five across education, health and social care.
-The £1.2m capacity and transformation grant, funded at Spending Round 2020 as part of the Shared Outcomes fund, will be shared by three local authorities across 2021-23 who will engage in a digital discovery process.
+The initial £1.7m capacity and transformation grant, funded at Spending Round 2020 as part of the Shared Outcomes fund, is being shared by five local authorities- Lancashire, Bristol City, Salford, Tower Hamlets and Suffolk- to engage in a digital discovery process.

-The successful bidder will work with Department for Education digital specialists to develop digital and data products to improve how early years professionals collaborate and plan around families with a focus on information sharing.
+An additional £10million, part of the Second Round of the Shared Outcomes Fund, was added to the project in August 2021 which will provide capacity-building for the five local authorities and the Department for Education digital specialists as they develop digital and data products to improve how early years professionals collaborate and plan around families, with a focus on information sharing.
 The new products will have the potential to be replicated in local authorities around the country.

 Evaluation Innovation Fund